 |Gold||1,500||Get a 100% Avios bonus, first-class check-in and boarding, access to First Class lounges, the added baggage allowance, and additional flight reward availability.|

 If you prefer to stay in Hilton hotels when you are on the road, you’ll get the most out of the Hilton Honors American Express credit card.

-This card awards a sign-up bonus of 50,000 Hilton Honors points after you spend $1,000 in the first 3 months.
+This card awards a welcome offer of 90,000 Hilton Honors points after you spend $2,000 in the first 3 months.